Myanmar: Security forces arrest Japanese journalist | DW | 19.04.2021

 Myanmar authorities have arrested a Japanese journalist in the city of Yangon, with Tokyo on Monday calling for his immediate release.

-The reporter, identified by Japanese media as Yuki Kitazumi, has already been detained once before while covering pro-democracy protests that broke out in Myanmar after the military ousted the elected government on February 1.
+The reporter, identified by Japanese media as Yuki Kitazumi, was already detained before while covering pro-democracy protests that broke out in Myanmar after the military ousted the elected government on February 1.

 Kitazumi was arrested by troops at his home in Yangon on Sunday evening, according to witnesses quoted by Japanese public broadcaster NHK.

-A Japanese Embassy spokesman said that Kitazumi was transferred overnight from a police watchhouse to the Insein prison.
-Insein is known to be a place for holding political prisoners.
+A Japanese Embassy spokesperson said that Kitazumi was transferred overnight from a police watchhouse to the Insein prison.
+Insein is known as a place for holding political prisoners.

-The journalist, who is currently based as a freelance journalist in Yangon, was formerly a Nikkei business newspaper reporter.
+The journalist, a freelancer in Yangon, was formerly a Nikkei business newspaper reporter.

 He was previously arrested in February but released soon after.